 Final notes from Public Beta 1

-The key here is that.. it still might be a lot less useful come fall!
+The key here is that.. it still might be a lot less useful when the fall comes!
 But as of right now, we can absolutely work within these bounds and still do what we need to sustain high deliverability across the major mailboxes.